-26.8.6 Prevent Reading the RWW Section During Self-Programming
+24.7.6 Prevent Reading the RWW Section During Self-Programming

 During Self-Programming (either Page Erase or Page Write), the RWW section is always blocked for reading.
 The user software itself must prevent that this section is addressed during the self programming operation.
 The RWWSB in the SPMCSR will be set as long as the RWW section is busy.
-During Self-Programming the Interrupt Vector table should be moved to the BLS as described in "Watchdog Timer" on page 49, or the interrupts must be disabled.
+During Self-Programming the Interrupt Vector table should be moved to the BLS as described in "Watchdog Timer" on page 47, or the interrupts must be disabled.
 Before addressing the RWW section after the programming is completed, the user software must clear the RWWSB by writing the RWWSRE.
-See "Simple Assembly Code Example for a Boot Loader" on page 281 for an example.
+See "Simple Assembly Code Example for a Boot Loader" on page 274 for an example.

-26.8.7 Setting the Boot Loader Lock Bits by SPM
+24.7.7 Setting the Boot Loader Lock Bits by SPM

-To set the Boot Loader Lock bits and general Lock Bits, write the desired data to R0, write "X0001001" to SPMCSR and execute SPM within four clock cycles after writing SPMCSR.
+To set the Boot Loader Lock bits, write the desired data to R0, write "X0001001" to SPMCSR and execute SPM within four clock cycles after writing SPMCSR.
+The only accessible Lock bits are the Boot Lock bits that may prevent the Application and Boot Loader section from any software update by the MCU.

-See Table 26-2 and Table 26-3 for how the different settings of the Boot Loader bits affect the Flash access.
+See Table 24-2 and Table 24-3 for how the different settings of the Boot Loader bits affect the Flash access.

-If bits 5..0 in R0 are cleared (zero), the corresponding Lock bit will be programmed if an SPM instruction is executed within four cycles after BLBSET and SELFPRGEN are set in SPMCSR.
-The Z-pointer is don't care during this operation, but for future compatibility it is recommended to load the Z-pointer with 0x0001 (same as used for reading the IO{ck} bits).
-For future compatibility it is also recommended to set bits 7 and 6 in R0 to "1" when writing the Lock bits.
+If bits 5..2 in R0 are cleared (zero), the corresponding Boot Lock bit will be programmed if an SPM instruction is executed within four cycles after BLBSET and SELFPRGEN are set in SPMCSR.
+The Z-pointer is don't care during this operation, but for future compatibility it is recommended to load the Z-pointer with 0x0001 (same as used for reading the $IO{ck}$ bits).
+For future compatibility it is also recommended to set bits 7, 6, 1, and 0 in R0 to "1" when writing the Lock bits.
 When programming the Lock bits the entire Flash can be read during the operation.

-26.8.8 EEPROM Write Prevents Writing to SPMCSR
+24.7.8 EEPROM Write Prevents Writing to SPMCSR